Mercenaries of the ancient Iberian Peninsula: Background

-Differentiating literal mercenaries from foreign vassals, brought to the battlefield through pacts or hostages instead of payment, is often difficult in ancient chronicles.
-Similarly, the exact provenience of Hispanic mercenaries is usually difficult to ascertain, as the terms used to refer to inhabitants of the Iberian peninsula are frequently vague, often using the generic "Iberian" to mean not only the coastal Iberian tribes, but any other people of Hispania.
+Differentiating between literal mercenaries and foreign vassals, brought to the battlefield through pacts or hostages instead of payment, is often difficult in ancient records.
+Similarly, the exact ethnicity of Hispanic mercenaries is difficult to ascertain, as the terms used to refer to inhabitants of the Iberian peninsula are frequently vague, often using the generic Iberian to mean not only the coastal Iberian tribes, but any other people of Hispania.
 However, there is evidence that Hispania developed as a rich source of mercenary work during the early Iron Age.
-The reasons for this were mainly economic, as departing from the native tribe and serving in another, wealthier faction was a way for economically disadvantaged youth to escape poverty in their local lands, which were commonly subjected to sharp economic inequality.
-The main examples were found in Lusitania and Celtiberia, where cultivable terrains was concentrated among a few landowners, leaving mercenary life as the only alternative to banditry.
+The reasons for this were mainly economic, as departing from the native tribe and serving in a wealthier faction was a way for economically disadvantaged youth to escape poverty in their local lands, which were commonly subjected to sharp economic inequality.
+The main examples were found in Lusitania and Celtiberia, where cultivable terrains were concentrated among a few landowners, leaving mercenary life as the only alternative to banditry.
 However, the long history of tribal warfare and warrior culture between tribes in Hispania cannot be discarded as another factor in their choice.
-Natives from Balearic Islands and mountain folk from Cantabria were also recognized to have a strong mercenary tradition.
+Natives from the Balearic Islands and mountain folk from Cantabria were also recognized to have a strong mercenary tradition.

-Hispanic mercenaries would not work individually, but in small-sized units formed by friends and relatives, managed by their own chiefs and retaining their own cultural traits, including armament and tactics.
-Mercenaries having left Hispania didn't always return to their countries, and some of them, like Balearics, were known for spending all their gained money during their service, but they would be met with prestige and fame among their countrymen if they did, given the warrior character of their societies.
-However, their destinations were not always abroad, but also merely nearby regions of Hispania with a better economical profile, like Turdetania or Bastetania.
-Important southern war chiefes like Indortes, Istolatius and possibly Audax, Ditalcus and Minurus were Celts hired by the Turdetanians.
+Hispanic mercenaries would not work individually, but in small-sized units formed by friends and relatives, managed by their own chiefs and retaining their own cultural traits, including weapons and tactics.
+Mercenaries leaving Hispania would not always return to their lands, and some of them, like the Balearics, were known for spending all their gained money during their service, but they would be met with prestige and fame among their countrymen if they did, given the warrior character of their societies.
+Their destinations were not always foreign lands, but also nearby regions of Hispania with a better economical profile, like Turdetania or Bastetania.
+Important southern war chiefs like Indortes, Istolatios and possibly Audax, Ditalcus and Minurus were Celts hired by the Turdetanians.
 Nevertheless, the most important roles played by Hispanic mercenaries in ancient story were in the armies of Carthage, Rome and Hellenic countries.
 Important centers of recruitment were Gadir, Empúries, Castulo, Baria (modern day Villaricos) and the Balearic Islands.
-Hispanic mercenaries were coveted for their toughness, discipline and skill, aside from their weapons, and not less for their ferocity; it was believable abroad that peninsulars even practiced cannibalism, like other barbarians supposedly did.
+Hispanic mercenaries were sought after for their toughness, discipline and skills, aside from the quality of their weapons, and not least of all for their ferocity; it was sometimes claimed abroad that these peninsular warriors even practiced cannibalism.